isomerpages/iras-taxacademy/_tomorrow-tax-professional/2-book-prizes.md

 Cheong Fu Sheng<br>
 Top Student in Taxation Module<br>

-**Stay tuned for more updates on our book prizes recipients from NTU, NUS, Singapore Polytechnic and Temasek Polytechnic**
+**Stay tuned for more updates on our book prizes recipients from NTU, NUS and Singapore Polytechnic**